HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 - `InvalidValue`: Invalid data was passed in; exceptions can be ignored, and silent evaluation returns the number of bytes written.
 - `BrokenPipe`: The other end of the pipe or socket has been closed; the exception can be ignored, and the number of bytes actually written is returned when evaluated silently.
 - `AccessDenied`: The owner of the current walker does not have permission to write data; the exception can be ignored, and the number of bytes actually written is returned when silently evaluated.
-- `NoStorageSpace`: Indicates insufficient storage space; the exception can be ignored, and the actual number of bytes written will be returned during silent evaluation.
+- `NoStorageSpace`: Indicate insufficient storage space; the exception can be ignored, and the actual number of bytes written will be returned during silent evaluation.
 - `TooLarge`: The write size exceeds the (file) limit; the exception can be ignored, and the number of bytes actually written is returned when silently evaluated.
 - `IOFailure`: Input and output errors; exceptions can be ignored, and the number of bytes actually written is returned when silently evaluated.

-**example**
+**Example**

 ```js
 $stream.writestruct("i16le i32le", 10, 10)